Effects of pornography: Sexual effects

 The sexual effects of pornography on intimacy and relationships observe some of the most gendered differences.
-Men and women differ vastly in how they are impacted by pornography both within and beyond a romantic or sexual relationship.
+Men and women differ in how they are impacted by pornography on the psychological and behavioral levels, both within and beyond a romantic or sexual relationship.

-The consumption of pornography has been shown to have an impact on sexual risk-taking, including less frequent usage of condoms and birth control, as well as more casual sexual encounters.
 It can negatively impact sexual functioning, especially in men.
 However, pornography can function as an educational resource for individuals to improve their sexual knowledge, and women who consume pornography more regularly experience increased desire for sexual activity, indicating that pornography might be useful as a form of foreplay.